 Vegetable kebabs are typically made with a variety of ingredients.
 The most common ingredients include eggplant, onion, bell peppers (sometimes), tomatoes, and zucchini.
 The vegetables are usually skewered and grilled until they're soft and caramelized on the outside.

 You can serve dal kababs are an appetizer or as a snack item in the evening.
 You can also send it in a lunch box item.
 Dal Kababs can be filling and sumptuous.

 The recipe of Dal ke kabab that I always prepare for my family and guests is pure vegetarian.
 Because I have not used any garlic and onion in these kababs so even jain people can also try this recipe.

-Kebabs are knows as part of Mughlai cuisine.
-Hyderabad is famous for its Mughlai cuisine and it’s unbeatable in terms of variety of kababs available there.
-These are shaped in the form of patties, made with a variety of ingredients like vegetables, meat and dals (lentil).
-Kebabs are best paired with spicy chutney and pickled onion.
+Kebabs are known as part of Mughlai cuisine.
+Hyderabad is famous for its Mughlai cuisine and it’s unbeatable in terms of the variety of kababs available there.
+These are shaped in the form of patties, made with a variety of ingredients like vegetables, meat, and dals (lentil).
+Kebabs are best paired with coriander chutney and pickled onion.